twonoise/lacie.c/README.md

 Multiplying was used on ZX Spectrum video system.
 It does not allow gray color: black multiplied by any value, remains black.
 So there was only 15 colors of 16.

 IBM uses `I` bit as summing with about 1/2 of full-range CRT cathode voltages (note again: adds to all RGB bits).
 This gives full 16 colors set.
 But unlike of ZX Spectrum, this does not allow pure colors (like 100% red) _today_.
 Half of century ago, it was like (really) bright red, and even more bright (more than 100% in modern terms) when `I` bit was set; CRTs allows for that.
 To squeeze it into present time hard-limited range of like `0x00` to `0xff` per channel, one uses `0x00` and `0xaa` values for RGB channels when `I` bit cleared, and `0x55` and `0xff` when `I` set; in other words, we add 1/3 of full range.
 It is can be easily noted that pure color like red 0x0000ff is impossible.
+Btw, one also may note that colors which differs by `I` bit, are referred like "same chrominance, different luminance" [^1].

 To create this palette image: